 Interim managers are a relatively new trend in English football.
 What used to happen when a club fired a manager was that a ‘Caretaker’ would be appointed.
 These were usually one or two of the coaching staff at the club who would step in for a few games until a permanent manager was appointed.
 The advantage to this was that it minimised disruption to the club, and more often than not, the caretaker knew that it was only going to be a short-term spell in charge, so that it wasn’t messy when a new manager was appointed.

 That seems to have changed, and nowadays clubs take much longer in appointing a permanent manager, so now it is usually someone with previous managerial experience who takes the reins for increasingly long periods of time.

 Last year Abramovich felt compelled to give Roberto Di Matteo the Chelsea job on a permanent basis.
-Even though Di Matteo was only meant to be a stopgap until the end of the season when a bigger name manager could be appointed, he must have felt that he couldn’t discard the man who had brought the Champions League success he had craved since
+Even though Di Matteo was only meant to be a stopgap until the end of the season when a bigger name manager could be appointed, he must have felt that he couldn’t discard the man who had brought the Champions League success he had craved since taking Chelsea over.